Interview Query

 14. Create a function calculate_rmse to compute the root mean squared error.

-Write a function calculate_rmse to calculate the root mean squared error of a regression model.
+Write a function calculate_rmse to calculate a regression model’s root mean squared error.
 The function should take in two lists, one representing the predictions y_pred and another with the target values y_true.

 How to Prepare for a Data Scientist Interview at Asana

-To help you succeed in your Asana data scientist interviews, consider these tips based on interview experiences:
+To help you succeed in your Asana data scientist interviews, consider these tips based on interview experiences, along with practicing via mock interviews:

-• Emphasize A/B Testing Knowledge: Asana places a strong focus on experimentation and measuring user behavior.
+• Emphasize A/B Testing Knowledge: Asana strongly focuses on experimentation and measuring user behavior.
 Brush up on A/B testing and causal inference methods.

 • Prepare for Take-Home Challenges: Take-home assignments are a significant part of the interview process.
 Make sure you can efficiently clean, analyze, and model data.